 We may have to share some or all of your information with other third parties.
 This may include barristers, experts and other third parties who we need to instruct to assist us with your matter.
 We may also have to share information with the Legal Ombudsman (if you complain about our services) and the Solicitors Regulation Authority (the statutory body that regulates solicitors).
 In doing so we will always take care to ensure that your information remains confidential and safe.
 We will liaise with you during your case about which experts, barristers and other third parties we instruct on your behalf.

-You have rights under the General Data Protection Regulation and these include the right to be informed what information we hold about you.
-However, it is obviously likely that you will have provided us with such information as we hold.
-If you believe that the information, we hold is wrong or out of date, please let us know and we will update it.
-The person in this firm responsible for data protection is our Data Protection Officer, Nick Hanning and enquires and requests can be sent to him by telephone 0116 274 5252 or in writing to 298 Welford Road, Leicester, LE2 6EG.
+For information on how your information is used, how we maintain the security of our information, and to exercise your rights to access information we hold on you, please contact us.
+Similarly, if you believe that the information we hold is wrong or out of date, please let us know and we will update it.
+The person in this firm responsible for data protection is our Data Protection Officer, Ranjit Thaliwal and enquiries and requests can be sent to him by telephone 0116 274 5252 or in writing to 298 Welford Road, Leicester, LE2 6EG.

 How long will we hold your data?